 For site remediators based in California and throughout the West Coast, Rule 1466 is a must.
 Established by the South Coast Air Quality Management District (SCAQMD), Rule 1466 places prescribed limits on fugitive dust emissions caused by earth-moving activities.
 In 2021, Rule 1466 underwent a series of amendments, covering things like enhanced monitoring limits and requirements and changes to reporting requirements.
 We’ve outlined these recent Rule 1466 amendments on our blog and will continue to keep you posted on any further changes.
 We’ve also prepared resources on the background and origins of Rule 1466, along with a visual guide aiding compliance.
 As Rule 1466 is often used as a reference for all manner of regulations outside of just California, site remediators from all over should be familiar with its intentions and the standard of measurement required.

 East Coast-based remediators will want to familiarise themselves with regulation DER-10, enacted by the New York State Department of Environmental Conservation (NYSDEC).
 DER-10 is an extensive document, detailing procedures and monitoring requirements for every stage of the remediation process.
+Under DER-10, project managers or consultants are obligated to file a Community Air Monitoring Plan (CAMP), requiring “real-time monitoring for volatile organic compounds (VOCs) and particulates at the downwind perimeter of each designated work area when certain activities are in progress at contaminated sites.”
 From an initial site assessment to in-project work and post-project cleanup, DER-10 provides a comprehensive guide for selecting optimal instrumentation, carrying out monitoring, and reporting on data.
 We’ve got all the essentials you need to know about regulation DER-10 here.

 Selecting an optimal remediation air monitoring solution